 Signal: Buyer opens up and gives you details – about current issues, preferences, difficulties with previous sales reps or vendors, et cetera.

 Opportunity: Don’t zoom past those gold nuggets by driving right to how you could solve their problem or by explaining your offer.
 When someone opens up to you – that’s a gift.
 Don’t take it for granted!
 Give them the opportunity to KNOW they’ve been heard.
 Express how you understand and interpret what they’re sharing with you before you move on to address YOUR agenda.

 Signal: Buyer silence.
 They’ve stopped responding or interacting – all you’re getting are grunts.

-Opportunity: Try to re-engage rather than driving to your “ask.”
+Opportunity: Try to re-engage rather than drive to your “ask.”
 If they’re silent they are either thinking or they don’t agree with something you’ve said, or, perhaps they don’t yet buy YOU and are politely waiting to get off the phone.
-Check in with them about where they are – not in the buying process – but in this conversation.
+Check-in with them about where they are – not in the buying process – but in this conversation.
 Participate and be present in THIS conversation so you can have an opportunity to build a relationship – not just get a meeting.